gpolitis/firefox-multistream.markdown/firefox-multistream.markdown

 in the park either, so in this post we'll try to tell you more about the dirty details of this adventure!

-### Some basics
+## Some basics

 Jitsi Videobridge is an OpenSource (LGPL) light-weight video conferencing server.
 WebRTC JavaScript applications such as Jitsi Meet use Jitsi Videobridge to provide high quality, scalable video conferences.
-Jitsi Videobridge is receives video from every participant and then relays some or all of it to everyone else.
+Jitsi Videobridge receives video from every participant and then relays some or all of it to everyone else.
 The IETF term for Jitsi Videobridge is a Selective Forwarding Unit (SFU).
 Sometimes such servers are also referred to as video routers or MCUs.
-It is pretty much the same piece of tech as the one Google use for Hangouts.
+The same technology is used by most modern video conferencing systems like Google Hangouts, Skype, Vidyo and many others.

 From a WebRTC perspective, every browser establishes exactly one PeerConnection with the videobridge.
 It sends and receives all audio and video data to and